What Makes a Leader? Daniel Goldman

 About Daniel Goleman

 Psychologist Daniel Goleman is recognized as one of the world’s leading emotional and social intelligence experts.
-His book Emotional Intelligence – Why it can matter more than IQ brought the concept to the masses back in 1996.
+His book Emotional Intelligence—Why it can matter more than IQ introduced the concept to the masses in 1996.
 It has sold over five million copies and has been translated into 30 languages.

-In his book Primal Leadership (The New Leaders), he defined the emotional dimensions of outstanding leadership.
-In contrast, his 2006 book, Social Intelligence, The New Science of Human Relationships, delved further into building committed, motivated organizations.
+In Primal Leadership (The New Leaders), he defined the emotional dimensions of outstanding leadership.
+In contrast, his 2006 book Social Intelligence: The New Science of Human Relationships delved further into building committed, motivated organizations.
 His latest collection, Leadership: The Power of Emotional Intelligence, can be purchased at www.morethansound.net.

 Summary